 Ransomware can strike anywhere, any time.
 Ransomware could be devastating to your business as it locks your files away until you pay a substantial ransom--and sometimes, even the hacker who infected you will not provide the key.
 Sometimes, a bad actor will infect you more than once if you pose as a good target.
 When you have reliable backups in place, on the other hand, ransomware is a minor inconvenience from which you can quickly recover.

 Regular data backups and a smooth-running network are critical to your business's overall functionality.
-If you are struggling to keep your network running smoothly or you need a few extra tips, sign up for our webinar, 5 Simple Steps to Improve Network Performance.
-Need more help with your overall security?
-Contact us today to learn how we can help.
+If you are struggling to keep your network running smoothly or you need a few extra tips contact us today to learn how we can help.